A Basildon Chronology|

 Council and renamed Roundacre Youth House.
 During this time it was used as an entertainment venue

-for live bands, stage productions, youth discos and various other activities.
-It is still in use
+for live bands, stage productions, youth disco's and various other activities.
+It closed during the 2010s,

 Basildon Swimming Club founded.
 Basildon Sports Council initiated an inaurgural public meeting